-Shay's Run - minuimum of four falls on this run.
+- Shay's Run - minuimum of four falls on this run.
 It's right next to the lodge.

-Pendleton Run - is on the opposite side of the gorge from the lodge.
+- Pendleton Run - is on the opposite side of the gorge from the lodge.
 Go to Pendleton Lake and park and follow the trail across the dam and work your way downstream.

-Douglas Falls - is not to be missed.
-It's over in Thomas, not far.
+- Douglas Falls - is not to be missed.
+It's near Thomas.
 You're going to want to look at a map.
-It's on Google (39.124614, -79.519109).
+(39.124614, -79.519109).
 These coordinates will get you there.
-It's the dirt road.
 There are coke ovens along here as well.

-Big Run - Big Run is on the western side of the gorge.
+- Big Run - Big Run is on the western side of the gorge.
 It is accessed via US 219 on FR 18.
 After you have finished at Big Run AND if you have time and it's been raining!!!!! drop down the hill and check out a cute little fall called The Hambleton Spill.
 It's not a lot, but it's picturesque, on the side of the road and if it's been raining, should be a good photo op.